-Non-Pennington employees are appointed members of the Pennington Biomedical Research Center, for the sole purpose of their activities as members of the IRB.
+Non-Pennington employees are appointed adjunct gratis faculty members of the Pennington Biomedical Research Center, for the sole purpose of their activities as members of the IRB.
 In this way, they, along with Pennington Biomedical Research Center employees, are protected by the Louisiana State University System Office of Risk Management.